Community grant scheme

 - living in identified target wards with low HE participation in East Anglia

+The community grant scheme is now closed to applications.
+Thank you to all who have submitted an application.
 You should hear the outcome of your application within 8 weeks of the application deadline.

 All projects funded through the community grant scheme must be completed by 30th November 2018.